Resources

 How would you co-create your optimal MBA experience at CBS?
 Please be specific.
 (250 words)

 We strongly caution you against empty pandering!
-Simply describing CBS in glowing terms and praising its resources does nothing to enhance your candidacy.
+Simply describing CBS in glowing terms and praising its resources does nothing to advance your candidacy.
 By telling the admissions officers what they already know about the school they represent, rather than what they want to know about you, you run the risk of losing their attention—and worse, their support.